-One of the biggest (and most expensive) mistakes landlords make is skipping past the process of compiling a thorough property inventory at the start of a tenancy.
+One of the biggest (and most expensive) mistakes landlords make is not doing a thorough property inventory report (also commonly referred to as “schedule of condition”) at the start of a tenancy.

-Bypassing an inventory is a reliable way for landlords to unnecessarily overspend on repairs and dispute with tenants at the end of the tenancy, which is why they are critical and why every landlord (and tenant) should ensure there is one in place.
+Bypassing an inventory is an extremely effective way for landlords to unnecessarily exhaust resources on repairs and disputes with tenants at the end of the tenancy, which is why they are critical and why every landlord (and tenant) should ensure there is one in place.

-LettingAProperty.com are currently offering professional inventory services from £99 (Inc VAT), which is conducted by an inventory clerk accredited by the Association of Independent Inventory Clerks (AIIC).
+Exclusive £10 Discount code – LettingAProperty.com are currently offering professional inventory services from £89 (normal price £99), which is conducted by an inventory clerk accredited by the Association of Independent Inventory Clerks (AIIC).
 Quick & easy online orders!

 - What is a Landlord Inventory?